DFong298/dog-breed-classifier/README.md

 # dog-breed-classifier

-A web-app that uses a deep-learning model to classify a dog's breed based on image.
-Supports 120 different dog breeds.
+A simple application using Streamlit that classifies a dog's breed based on an input input.
+Currently supports 120 different breeds, more to be added soon.

+Requires: numpy
+          tensorflow
+            tensorflow.keras.preprocessing
+          streamlit